 - Recipients must submit the Conference Presentation Award Research Experience Completion Form by the deadline specified in their award letter.

-The online application for 2020-21 Conference Presentation Awards is now open.
+The online application for 2020-21 Conference Presentation Awards is now closed.
 Applications will be reviewed on a rolling basis and will close on April 12, 2021 or when funding has been exhausted.

 How to Apply

-The OUR Conference Presentation Award application is now open.
-Apply here.
+The OUR Conference Presentation Award application is now closed.

 For guidance on how to use the application management system, please review the Quest Portal User Tips.
 A complete application consists of the online application, uploaded confirmation that your project has been accepted for presentation at the conference, an uploaded Budget Worksheet, and a recommendation form to be completed by the faculty advisor of your project.